 Certain types of patients – including women, diabetics and the elderly – often experience symptoms other than chest pain during a heart attack.

 If you think someone might be having a heart attack, do the following:

 Call or send someone to call 9-1-1

-If an AED (defibrillator) is available at your workplace, send someone to get it
+If an AED is available at your workplace, send someone to get it.

-Important !—> If the patient becomes unconscious, immediately move him down the ground and check to see if he needs CPR:
+If the patient becomes unconscious, immediately move them to the ground and check to see if CPR is needed:

-- If the patient is breathing, roll him onto his side to protect his airway and remain vigilant to see if breathing stops until the ambulance takes over.
+If the patient is breathing, roll them onto their side to protect the airway and remain vigilant to see if breathing stops until the ambulance takes over.